FedLLM-Align: Feature Extraction From Heterogeneous Clients: Related Work

 \section{Related Work}

-Recently, there has been a growing interest in utilizing LLMs for handling data heterogeneity.
-For instance, TabLLM \cite{hegselmann2023tabllm} introduces a framework for few-shot classification of tabular data by serializing rows into natural-language strings and prompting large language models (T0, GPT-3).
-They explore nine serialization methods and use parameter-efficient fine-tuning (T-Few) to adapt the LLM.
-The approach achieves strong zero- and few-shot performance, often surpassing gradient-boosted trees and neural baselines.
-Advantages include sample efficiency and leveraging prior LLM knowledge; limitations are high computational cost, token limits, and reliance on semantically meaningful features.
+There has been increasing interest in using large language models (LLMs) to address data heterogeneity in tabular learning.
+For example, TabLLM~\cite{hegselmann2023tabllm} introduces a few-shot tabular classification method by converting rows into natural-language strings and prompting LLMs (e.g., T0, GPT-3).
+It explores various serialization strategies and uses parameter-efficient fine-tuning (T-Few) to adapt the LLM.
+TabLLM demonstrates strong zero- and few-shot performance, often surpassing gradient-boosted trees and neural baselines.
+Its benefits include sample efficiency and leveraging prior LLM knowledge, while limitations involve high computational cost, token limits, and reliance on semantically meaningful features.
 More recently, Latte~\cite{ijcai2025p687} showed that transferring latent-level knowledge from pretrained LLMs further improves few-shot tabular learning, emphasizing the value of LLM representations over purely text-level features.

-Researchers in \cite{han2024llmfeatures} introduced an in-context learning framework where LLMs act as feature engineers for few-shot tabular learning.
-Instead of end-to-end inference, the LLM generates interpretable rules from few examples, which are converted into binary features and used by lightweight models (e.g., linear regression).
-Ensemble methods with bagging improve robustness and mitigate prompt size limits.
-FeatLLM achieves state-of-the-art performance across 13 datasets while reducing inference cost.
-Advantages include API-only usage, low inference latency, and feature interpretability.
-Limitations are reliance on prompt quality and restriction to low-shot learning regimes.
+Another approach, FeatLLM~\cite{han2024llmfeatures}, proposes an in-context learning framework where LLMs serve as feature engineers for few-shot tabular learning.
+Instead of end-to-end inference, the LLM generates interpretable rules from a few examples, which are then transformed into binary features for lightweight models.
+Bagging ensembles improve robustness and mitigate prompt size limits.
+FeatLLM achieves state-of-the-art results across 13 datasets with lower inference cost.
+Its main advantages are low latency and feature interpretability, while limitations include sensitivity to prompt quality and applicability only in low-shot settings.